 - Be a Canadian resident for 10 years after the age of 18

 - Submit the necessary documents

 - To get the application form or for any inquires, you can call the Income Security Program 1-800-277-9914.

 You are automatically eligible for Ontario Drug Benefits if you are 65 or older, and live in Ontario, and have a valid Ontario Health Card.
-You should apply for the $2 Co-payment if: Your net income is less than $16,018 (for single senior) Your combined income is less than $24,175 (for a couple) You can get the application form at any drug store.
-For any inquires, you can call the Drug Programs Branch of Ministry of Health at 1-800-405-0405
+You should apply for the $2 Co-payment if: Your net income is less than $16,018 (for a single senior) Your combined income is less than $24,175 (for a couple) You can get the application form at any drug store.
+For any inquires, you can call the Drug Programs Branch of the Ministry of Health at 1-800-405-0405

 In order to apply for citizenship:

 - You must have been in Canada for four consecutive years,

 - Within this four-year period, applicant must have lived in Canada for at least three years or 1095 days,

 - Applicant must not leave Canada for more than six consecutive months,